Hybrid Over Kill Avoidance

 - Only humans have avatars, so only humans can Awaken to become Mages.
 Becoming undead of any kind gets rid of the avatar, nixing that option.
 Shapeshifters were born as shapeshifters, even if they resemble humans or animals at birth, so they lack avatars.
 When they die they can't go to the same afterlife as human dead, so they can't become wraiths, zombies, or Kindred of the East.

-- Shapeshifters can go to the Dark Umbra if they're wyrm-tainted and severely unlucky...but they'll be functionally no different from any other human wraith.
+- Shapeshifters can go to the Dark Umbra if they're corruption-tainted and severely unlucky...but they'll be functionally no different from any other human wraith.

-- Several other Changing-Breeds either can't be embraced, or can't stay that way for long afterwards.
+- Several other Changing Breeds either can't be embraced, or can't stay that way for long afterwards.
 Kitsune were-foxes explode in fire if embraced as kind of a Take That to players' obsession with making abominations.
 Corax were-ravens?
 They die come dawn no matter WHERE they are.
 Mokolé were-dinosaurs?
 They go BALLISTIC the second the embrace starts, and their war form?
 A dragon/dinosaur which may very well breathe fire and/or glow with sunlight.
 Then they die.
 Rokea were-sharks?
-No vampire has been dumb enough to try it (they also are mostly aquatic, making it hard for vampires to even know they EXIST, much less find and capture one).
-Bastet werecats can be embraced but immediately start losing their Gnosis stat, which cripples their supernatural abilities.
+They become single-minded creatures hungry for blood at any cost - and they prioritize vampire blood over anyone else.
+Bastet were-cats can be embraced but immediately start losing their Gnosis stat, which cripples their supernatural abilities and erodes their ability to mentally function as anything but near-mindless blood-suckers.
+Ratkin were-rats are embraced with no less trouble than Garou... except that whatever keeps Vampires from decomposing does not work.

 - Also averted by the infamous Canon Villain Sue Samuel Haight who was a ghoul-werewolf-true mage.
 Until he died, became a ghost, and was soulforged into an ashtray.

-- Some templates in the 3rd Edition D&D game can only be applied to specified creature types, or to creatures with specified traits.
+- Some templates in the 3rd Edition Dungeons & Dragons game can only be applied to specified creature types, or to creatures with specified traits.
 This restricts some abuses, but an imaginative DM can still do some crazy things.

 - Only living things can become undead, so no Ninja Pirate Zombie Robot (flesh golems are constructs, not undead).